Munich Waldfriedhof: History

-The Münchner Waldfriedhof as it is called in German was planned by the architect Hans Grässel and opened in 1907.
-From 1963 to 1966 the cemetery was enlarged by the architect Prof. Ludwig Römer.
+The Münchner Waldfriedhof, as it is called in German, was designed by the architect Hans Grässel and opened in 1907.
+From 1963 to 1966, the cemetery was enlarged by the architect Prof. Ludwig Römer.

 The cemetery is one of a series of cemeteries in Munich planned by Grässel at about the same timepoint.
 The leaders of the city had not been fond of the idea of one huge main cemetery when the old burial sites became too small.
 Thus Grässel was instructed to plan four new cemeteries, one in each cardinal direction.

 The Waldfriedhof was created at a time when most cemeteries were designed as city parks or recreational parks.
 Typical themes of such cemeteries were "the City of the Dead" or "the Paradise Garden".
 As the new cemeteries were mostly located in the outskirts of cities rather than in churchyards, and the importance of the church was diminishing, they were relatively profane in character.
 To regain some symbolic strength, Grässel used influences from early Christian and Byzantine architecture in his funeral chapels and other buildings on the cemetery.
 He also put the burial chapel in the forest, rather than displaying it at the side of the avenue.
 Grässel kept the trees growing in the area, letting the woods cover tombs in order to create a feeling of connection between nature and death rather than letting the individual monuments be the main feature of the cemetery.

 The themes and ideas from the Munich Waldfriedhof became popular in Germany in the upcoming decades and were used in several similar Waldfriedhöfe (woodland cemeteries) elsewhere.
 The Munich Waldfriedhof was also a very important predecessor of Skogskyrkogården outside Stockholm, a UNESCO World Heritage Site.